How do I attach a

 How do I find and list all tagged recipes in all cookbooks?

-This will find all recipes having any of these letters in the recipe name.
-Since every word has a vowel, this will find all recipes in each cookbook's tag list (v5.14 and earlier).
-Tagged recipes from all cookbooks will be listed in the Search Results window.
+This will find all recipes in the search range, so tagged recipes from all cookbooks will be listed in the Search Results window.

 Should I use multiple cookbooks or keep all my recipes in one cookbook?